whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 }
 }
 ```

 If the file contains alphanumeric data that cannot be converted to integer values, the first program would
 generate the following error message:

 Exception in thread "main" java.lang.NumberFormatException: For input string: "pippo"
 at java.lang.NumberFormatException.forInputString(NumberFormatException.java:48)
 at java.lang.Integer.parseInt(Integer.java:468)
 at java.lang.Integer.parseInt(Integer.java:518)
 at MaximumWithoutExceptions.main(MaximumWithoutExceptions.java:12)

 The second program, instead, would handle the exception and print:

 The file contains non numeric data.

-## 10.22 Propagation of exceptions
+## 10.22 Propagation of Exceptions

 If an exception is not caught and handled where it is thrown, the control is passed to the method that has
 invoked the method where the exception was thrown.
 The propagation continues until the exception is caught,
 or the control passes to themain()method, which terminates the program and produces an error message.

 It is thethrowstatements that starts the chain of method terminations.
 For example: